-Patients receiving LY2835219 and experiencing ongoing clinical benefit may continue to receive LY2835219 in the extension period until 1 of the criteria for discontinuation is met (Section 7.3).
-Patients receiving erlotinib will be discontinued from the study and cross-over to LY2835219 is not allowed.
+Patients experiencing ongoing clinical benefit may continue to receive abemaciclib or erlotinib in the extension period until 1 of the criteria for discontinuation is met (Section 7.3).
+There is no cross-over between the 2 study treatment arms.
 Lilly will notify investigators when the extension period begins.